Pictures are complicated. Moving pictures on the screen are more complicated.

 What the heck does that mean, digital pictures?

 Imagine being able to reflect light with some mirrors.
 Now, imagine those mirrors are so tiny that you can fit millions of them into one small computer chip.
 Now imagine that you can control them so fast that they move to the angle you want them to move to a hundred times a second.
-Now, imagine one of them being flooded with red light, one with blue light, and one with green light, and these mirrors are crazily pointing little dots of red and blue and green light to the lens, or away from the lens.
+Now, imagine one chip is being flooded with red light, one chip with blue light, and one chip with green light, and those millions of mirrors are crazily pointing little dots of red and blue and green light to the lens, or away from the lens.
 Now, imagine that they are so coordinated that the colors combine to make faces and fountains and butterflies appear on the screen.

 The projectors in your room, Barco, Christie and NEC, all use Texas Instruments DLP (Digital Light Projection) DMDs (Digital Micromirror Devices).
-Sony projectors use a slightly different kind of magic that does something similar.
+Sony projectors use a slightly different kind of magic that does something similar with crystals.

 Meanwhile, back on the screen.
 We know that red light and green light will create yellow light.
 A little less green (or more red) and we see brown then orange, and a little more green (or less red) and we see lighter then more intense shades of green.
 Different combinations of red and green and blue give us a very wide range of colors to see.
 In fact, there are billions of combinations that make billions of colors.